sweeneysiba/8tracks/README.md

 # 8tracks
-#can import the postman collection
+# can import the postman collection
     `https://www.getpostman.com/collections/16109a0010a8aac0c678`

+# can run the project using command  go run main.go in 8tracks directory

 # steps for runnning the project in local
     make user you have mysql installed in the local system